 - Taste on the Trail: Best Energy Bars for Hiking

-- Why eat an energy bar?
+- Why eat an energy bar when hiking?

 - When Should I Eat My Energy Bar?